TerrieGit/MyGTAP-SingleHH/README.md

+# MyGTAP-SingleHH
-# MyGTAP Single Household RunGTAP application
+MyGTAP Single Household RunGTAP application

 MyGTAP Single household program is a set of files used to convert a RunGTAP GTAP 6 model application into a MyGTAP application.